 He won his second title May 8, 1987.
 Fenech attacked WBC super bantamweight champion Samart Payakaroon from the opening bell and turned in another signature performance.
 He steadily wore down the champion before the referee stepped in and stopped the contest in the fourth round.
 In July he defeated American Greg Richardson (TKO 5) and in Oct. met future Hall of Famer Carlos Zarate of Mexico.
 The two greats battled before a sellout crowd in Sydney.
 Fenech took an early lead on the scorecards, but he suffered a deep wound above his eye in Round 4 and was awarded a Technical Win when he was no longer able to continue.

 One battle Fenech couldn't win was on the scales and was forced to move up to featherweight.
-On May 7, 1988 he weathered an early barrage from Mexican Victor Callejas, himself a former champion, and captured his third world title via 10th-round TKO.
+On March 7, 1988 he weathered an early barrage from Puerto Rico's Victor Callejas, himself a former champion, and captured his third world title via 10th-round TKO.
 By defeating Callejas for the vacant WBC featherweight crown, Fenech became the first undefeated fighter to win titles in three divisions.

 Throughout his career Fenech was saddled with brittle hands, which caused him great pain.
 Sighting the pain in his hands, Fenech hung up his gloves after defeating Marcos Villasana (W 12) in his third defense of the featherweight belt, April 8, 1988.
 But the retirement was short-lived.
 Following surgery to his hands, Fenech returned to the ring that Nov. with a 12-round decision over Mario Martinez.
 In Jan. he stopped Johnny Kalbhenn in four rounds and was ready for his fourth title.